kubernetes/kubernetes/docs/proposals/core-metrics-pipeline.md

 ### Proposal

-I propose to have a two seperate monitoring pipelines.
- - The first is an internal, "Core Metrics" pipeline, which provides only those metrics consumed by kubernetes system components.
- - The second is an external, independent "Third Party Metrics" pipeline, which provides metrics for users of kubernetes.

-The proposed metrics pipelines would bound the resources that the kubelet consumes, and create a seperation of concerns for kubelet metrics and user metrics.
-This proposal also paves the way for simpler third party metrics integration, although that is not covered in this proposal.
+I propose to create a set of core metrics, collected by the kubelet, and used solely by internal kubernetes components.

 ### Non Goals

-Third Party Metric Provider integration will not be tackled in this proposal.
-This includes both possibly providing a kubelet metadata (pod-container mappings, volume-pod mappings, etc) API, and a possible standardized metrics APIs for metrics providers to conform to.
+Everything covered in the [Monitoring Architecture](https://github.com/kubernetes/kubernetes/blob/master/docs/design/monitoring_architecture.md) design doc.
+This includes the third party metrics pipeline, and the methods by which the metrics found in this proposal are provided to other kubernetes components.

 Integration with CRI will not be covered in this proposal.
 In future proposals, integrating with CRI may provide a better abstraction of information required by the core metrics pipeline to collect metrics.

-Methods for pushing these metrics to various kubernetes components will not be covered.
-This proposal does not cover any future "metrics-server", but these metrics could easily be pushed to whatever components require them.

 ## Design